moveeleven-data/kardiaflow/docs/security.md

 ## Kardiaflow Security Policy

 ### Overview
 Kardiaflow runs on Azure Databricks and is torn down after use.
-The focus is on keeping things safe and simple: no secrets in git, light CI checks, least-privilege storage access, basic data-quality tests, and a clean teardown.
+The focus is on keeping things simple: no secrets in git, least-privilege storage access, basic data-quality tests, and a clean teardown.

 ### Secrets
 Secrets are never committed.
 Credentials live in a Databricks secret scope and are read at runtime.